 If you are planning on renting a property and the EPC you have been provided is not satisfactory you should be able to negotiate with your letting agent or landlord to get some of the suggested work done ahead of moving into the property.
 For further reading, check out our guide on what to do with bad survey results.

 We hope this guide has explained all there is to know about the Electrical Performance Certificate (EPC), and you now understand why it's needed.
 Although by law an EPC must be arranged when you're selling a house, your other property survey options may be less clear cut.
 Luckily, Compare My Move have got a range of guides on property surveys, so you know exactly which type you'll need.
-This includes the popular Homebuyers Survey and Valuation Survey, the detailed Full Structural Survey, and the specialist Listed Building Survey.
+This includes the most basic Condition Report, the popular Homebuyers Survey and Valuation Survey, the detailed Full Structural Survey, and the specialist Listed Building Survey.

 When you're ready, remember to use Compare My Move to save on your survey costs.
 Just fill in a quick and easy form and get connected with up to 5 RICS accredited surveyors, to save time and money when it matters most.